gaddafirusli/rdio-grid/README.md

 As you resize the browser (or the desktop app), the album thumbnails and the grid will resize accordingly, but it only resized to a specific value, then it will return to original size with a new column counts.
 This scenario happens when you make the window smaller or bigger.

 (Note: The source requires Hammer app to compile.
 Build folder contains the built source.)

+Work in progress.
+Working demo can be seen here http://flisterz.github.io/rdio-grid/Build/